Ikaroon/ScriptTemplater/README.md

 # Script Templater
 This tool allows you to add custom script templates and create instances of them just like a normal monobehaviour.
-As this is still a quick and dirty version I don't garantuee that it works without any issues.

 ## Features
 - [x] Creation of script templates